 The BSSID is the address of the STA contained in the AP.
 The TA field is the address of the STA transmitting the frame.
-The Duration/ID field contains Duration if the PS-Poll is sent as the initial frame of a Speed Frame exchange by S1G STAs; otherwise, the Duration/ID field contains AID.

-When the Duration/ID field contains a duration, the value for the field is determined according to 8.2.5 (Duration/ID field (QoS STA)).

-The AID is the value assigned to the STA transmitting the frame by the AP in the association response frame that established that STA's current association
+The Duration/ID field contains the AID which is the value assigned to the STA transmitting the frame by the AP in the association response frame that established that STA's current association.

+Bit 15 of the Duration/ID field of a PS-Poll frame is equal to 1.

+8.3.1.5.1 SF-Poll frame format

+An SF Poll is a frame of subtype PS-Poll with the Duration/ID field that contains a duration value which is set as described in 8.2.5 (Duration/ID field (QoS STA)).
+The Poll Type field in the Frame Control field of the SF-Poll frame is set to 0.

+Bit 15 of the Duration/ID field of an SF-Poll is equal to 0.

+A non-S1G STA does not transmit SF-Poll frames.

 Rules for SF exchange